 Ahh, Valentine’s Day.
 A time of year when we go all out to express our love and show that special someone how much we care.
-But if snagging the most elusive restaurant reservation is just not in the cards this year, think about skipping the crowds and cooking a cozy and romantic Valentine’s Day meal at home.
-Either prepare the whole thing for your loved one or opt to do the cooking together as part of your intimate date night activity.
+Making something heart-shaped is always a fun option, but when it comes to the day few gestures will speak your love language better than a romantic meal at home.
+You can prepare the entire menu for your loved one or opt to do the cooking together as part of your intimate date night activity.
 Play some tunes, open a bottle of wine or flavored seltzer, and take the opportunity to totally unplug for a few hours.
 Put the phones away and just focus on each other – well, and the food; you don’t want it to burn.

 To truly make it a memorable dinner—and not just another meal at home—consider adding a few special extra touches.
 Dim the lights, lay down a tablecloth, and light some candles.
 Pull out the nice China just because.
 But more than anything, the most romantic gesture of all can simply be setting aside the time to spend with the person you care most about.
 And, while some romance is always nice, you can apply these same principles to a special family dinner or a “gal-entine” night in with girlfriends.
 However you choose to celebrate, make it feel a little bit extra.
 We could all use an excuse to treat ourselves and connect more with loved ones.